andreasala98/NM4PIG/README.md

 This library has been developed and tested with .NET version 5.0.x.
 It is possible to download the latest version [here](https://dotnet.microsoft.com/download).

 This library uses some external libraries.
-The user should not worry because .NET automatically import them
+The user should not worry as .NET automatically imports them with the repository download.
+The libraries are listed below:

-- [ImageSharp][5]
+- [ImageSharp][5] to convert `.pfm` images into LDR formats
-- [CommandLineUtils][8]
+- [CommandLineUtils][8] to handle Command Line Interface

 ## Usage